 - salt and pepper

 - In a large bowl, whisk together the soy sauce, sesame oil, white pepper, chili garlic sauce, sugar, and rice wine vinegar.
 Add in the pork and toss to coat.
 Let marinate while you cook the noodles.

 - Bring a large pot of water to boil; add the ramen and cook until al dente, separating the noodles as they cook; about 3 minutes.
-Drain and rinse under cold water.
-Drizzle a little bit of oil over them and toss to prevent sticking.
+Drain, drizzle with a little bit of sesame oil and toss to prevent sticking.